balhayer/JavaPractice/GraphicsDemoTwo/README.md

 # About
-A program that draws Arcs and the use of customized color
+A program that draws arcs and the use of customized color

 # Quick-Reference
 ```sh